0xraincandy/0xraincandy/README.md

 Here are a few projects I’m proud of:

-- [Project One](https://github.com/0xraincandy/syca) – A minimal sudo-like privilege elevation tool for Linux
+- [Syca](https://github.com/0xraincandy/syca) – A minimal sudo-like privilege elevation tool for Linux
-- [Project Two](https://github.com/0xraincandy/seija) – A small script that prints out text flipped and reversed
+- [Seija](https://github.com/0xraincandy/seija) – A small script that prints out text flipped and reversed

 ---